janeczku/calibre-web/readme.md

-This is an in-progress fork of [calibreserver by Raphael Mutschler](https://bitbucket.org/raphaelmutschler/calibreserver)
+This is an in-progress fork of [calibreserver by Raphael Mutschler](https://bitbucket.org/raphaelmutschler/calibreserver).

+A working Docker image is available here: [janeczku/calibre-web](https://registry.hub.docker.com/u/janeczku/calibre-web/).

 library aka CPS
 =====